Electroplating: History

-It has been theorized that the first electroplating was done in Parthian Empire era.
-Wilhelm König was an assistant at the National Museum of Iraq in the 1930s had observed a number of very fine silver objects from ancient Iraq, plated with very thin layers of gold, and speculated that they were electroplated.
-He corroborated his idea by referring to a possible Parthian battery discovered in 1938 near the metropolis of Ctesiphon, the capital of the Parthian (150 BC – 223 AD) and Sasanian (224–650 AD) empires of Persia.
-However this has been widely debunked by researchers.
-Modern archaeologists, however, now generally agree that the objects seen by König were not, in fact, electroplated at all, but rather fire-gilded using mercury.
-There are therefore no known examples of objects from ancient Mesopotamia that can be reliably described as showing signs of electroplating.

-Electroplating was invented by Italian chemist Luigi Valentino Brugnatelli in 1805.
+Electroplating was invented in Europe by Italian chemist Luigi Valentino Brugnatelli in 1805.
 Brugnatelli used his colleague Alessandro Volta's invention of five years earlier, the voltaic pile, to facilitate the first electrodeposition.
 Brugnatelli's inventions were suppressed by the French Academy of Sciences and did not become used in general industry for the following thirty years.
 By 1839, scientists in Britain and Russia had independently devised metal-deposition processes similar to Brugnatelli's for the copper electroplating of printing press plates.

+Research from the 1930s had theorized that electroplating might have been performed in the Parthian Empire using a device resembling a Baghdad Battery, but this has since been refuted; the items were fire-gilded using mercury.